Signet cell cancer

 Cancers are named after the body organ they grow in, as well as the type of cell.
 So a signet cell cancer of the glandular epithelial cells lining the stomach would be signet cell stomach cancer.
 And doctors will treat it as a stomach cancer.
 If the cells were in the bowel, then it would be a bowel cancer and treated as such.

-So if you have this type of cancer, you need information about the main type of cancer you have, named after the place in your body where the cancer started.
+So if you have a signet cell cancer, you need information about where in your body the cancer started.
 There is a list of cancer types on this website, where you can choose the right one for you.

 Rated 4 out of 5 based on 3 votes